dwrobel/flatcam/README.md

 - the Gerber apertures marking shapes storage is now built only once because the more are built the more sluggish is the interface
 - added a new function called by shortcut key combo CTRL+G when the current widget in Plot Area is an Code Editor.
 It will jump to the specified line in the text.
 - fixed a small where the app tried to hide a label that I've removed previously
+- in Paint Tool Preferences allowed to add a list of initial tools separated by comma
+- in Geometry Paint Tool fixed the Overlap rate to work between 0 and 99.9999%

 28.12.2019